programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 * [GitHub Glossary](https://help.github.com/articles/github-glossary/) outlines the most commonly used GitHub/Git terminology.
 * [Atlassian](https://www.atlassian.com/git/tutorials): Some in-depth but clear tutorials on using git.
 There is a focus on explaining the differences between git and other version control systems which may not be relevant but will help you understand the inner workings of git in greater detail.
 * [Pro Git](https://git-scm.com/book/en/v2): A book on Git.
 Begins with the basics and later covers more advanced usage of Git.
-* [Building a static website with Jekyll and GitHub Pages](http://programminghistorian.org/lessons/building-static-sites-with-jekyll-github-pages) by Amanda Visconti outlines how to use Git alongside other tools to produce a static website.
 * For [students](https://education.github.com/pack) and [researchers](https://github.com/blog/1840-improving-github-for-science) GitHub offers free private repositories.
 These repositories may be useful for early drafts of work or for managing notes which are never intended to becoming public.
 Note: it might not be a good idea to store things which are very sensitive on GitHub even in a private repository.
 * [ProfHacker](http://chronicle.com/blogs/profhacker/tag/github) has posts on various projects on using GitHub in an academic context.
 * [GitHub, Academia, and Collaborative Writing](https://www.hastac.org/blogs/harrisonm/2013/10/12/github-academia-and-collaborative-writing) discusses using GitHub for collaborative writing.